centreon/centreon-documentation/en/reporting/installation.md

 -   **ETL**: Process that extracts, transforms and loads data into the reporting database.
 -   **CBIS**: Scheduler that manages job execution and publication.
--   **Reporting database**: MySQL database that contains reporting data and some raw data extracted from the monitoring database.
+-   **Reporting database**: MariaDB database that contains reporting data and some raw data extracted from the monitoring database.

 ### Network flow table